 At Synopsys, our R&D teams routinely organize internal hackathons to verify the Synopsys Software Integrity Portfolio’s performance in real-world environments.
-During one hackthon, focused on open source software, Tuomas Haanpää, from the Synopsys Fuzz Testing (Defensics) R&D group, ran our NFSv3 test suite against the Linux kernel and found several interesting errors.
+During one hackathon, focused on open source software, Tuomas Haanpää, from the Synopsys Defensics (fuzz testing) R&D group, ran our NFSv3 test suite against the Linux kernel and found several interesting errors.

 Mitre has allocated CVE-2017-7645 for this remote DoS vulnerability.
 Our research indicates that, at the very least, every kernel since v2.6.32 is vulnerable without the patch.

 An extended study of the root cause and reproduction efforts of CVE-2017-7645 revealed the potential for more issues lurking in the NFSDv3 implementation.
 Portions of the Linux kernel code base are quite old and have numerous pointer arithmetics and assumptions built in, indicating that we needed to proceed by fuzzing with sanitizers.
 The need to fuzz with sanitizers couldn’t be truer for complex systems because bugs can always be found even after conducting rigorous code reviews and using static analysis tools.

 The Linux kernel supports Kernel Address Sanitizer (KASAN), a very powerful compile-time instrumentation method, in v4.0 and later.
 KASAN instruments every memory allocation, free and read, and write operation with sanity checks.
 Among other issues, KASAN can uncover most use-after-free, buffer overflow, and buffer overrun errors.
 The Synopsys Defensics R&D team selected KASAN to run in conjunction with Defensics (Synopsys’ fuzz testing solution).